Illustration of a landscape with 3 icons: FCPS logo, government icon, and non-profit icon.

 Planning a student’s transition from school to post-school options is a critical part of the individual education program (IEP) process during the middle and high school years.
 Transition planning is ongoing and outcome-oriented, based on collaboration between students with disabilities, their families, school and adult service personnel, and the community.

-• Deaf/Hard of Hearing (DHH) Services and Vision Impairment (VI) Services
+• Deaf/Hard of Hearing (DHH) Program

 • Early Childhood Identification and Services